ArtProcessors/nodel-recipes/Computer Controller/macOS/readme.md

 ### Elevated Commands Setup (Optional)

 Some actions require administrator privileges to modify system settings:
-- **Power Settings**: WakeOnLAN, AutoRestartOnPowerLoss, WakeForNetworkAccess, PowerNap
+- **Power Settings**: WakeOnLAN, AutoRestartOnPowerLoss, WakeForNetworkAccess, PowerNap, TCPKeepAlive
 - **Unattended Power**: ShutdownUnattended, RestartUnattended

 Without setup, these actions will log warnings and have no effect.